Do you want to know more about Russia? Are you a business leader in Russia?

 — Best Price (@guidetoprice) June 5, 2017

-The International Monetary Fund (IMF) has upgraded its economic growth forecast for Russia.
-It thinks governmental measures and oil prices are sufficiently robust to improve growth from its earlier growth forecast of 1.1%.
+The International Monetary Fund IMF has upgraded its economic growth forecast for Russia.
+It thinks governmental measures and oil prices are sufficiently robust to improve growth from its earlier growth forecast of 1.1 percent.

 Russian ruble has reached its highest level since July 2015.
-The Central Bank of Russia doesn’t see any possibility of an interest rate cut from 10% due to high consumer price inflation.
-However, inflationary pressures are reducing.
+The Central Bank of Russia does not see any possibility of an interest rate cut from 10 percent due to high consumer price inflation.
+However inflationary pressures are reducing.
 Global oil prices have risen off their lows which will be a small boost to Russian state income.
 It is likely that there is more good news ahead for the Russian economy than bad over the next couple of years.

 In the last week more people have been killed in eastern Ukraine and many thousands are without heating, power or water.
 A peace agreement was agreed in Minsk two years ago but a political impasse has prevented a solution to the problems in eastern Ukraine that has resulted in thousands of deaths.